jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Ring, very rare (requires attunement)

-While wearing this ring, you can cast the [[telekinesis]] spell at will, but you can target only objects that aren’t being worn or carried.
+While wearing this ring, you can cast the [[Telekinesis]] spell at will, but you can target only objects that aren’t being worn or carried.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#RingoftheRam)[Ring of the Ram](https://www.dndbeyond.com/magic-items/4734-ring-of-the-ram)